 Under the Company's Directors Deferred Fee Plan (the "Directors Plan"), a director may elect prior to the end of a calendar year to defer receipt of up to 100% of his or her board compensation for the following year, including retainers.
 A deferred compensation account is maintained for each director who elects to defer board compensation.
 A director who defers board compensation may select either an interest or a stock equivalent investment option for amounts in the director's deferred compensation account.
 Fees held in the interest account are credited with interest at the rate of 6% per year compounded annually.
 Fees deferred in the stock equivalent accounts are divided by the closing price of the Company's common stock on the day as of which such fees would otherwise have been paid to the director to yield a number of stock equivalent units.
-The stock equivalent account is credited on the dividend payment date with stock equivalent units equal to the product of the declared dividend per share multiplied by the number of stock equivalent units in the director's account on the record date of the dividend.
-Disbursement of the interest account and the stock equivalent unit account can be made only upon a director's resignation, retirement or death or otherwise as a lump sum or in installments on one or more distribution dates at the director's election made at the time of the election to defer compensation.
+The stock equivalent account is credited on the dividend payment date with stock equivalent units equal to the product of the declared dividend per share multiplied by the number of stock equivalent units in the director's resignation, retirement or death or otherwise as a lump sum or in installments on one or more distribution dates at the director's resignation, retirement or death or otherwise as a lump sum or in installments on one or more distribution dates at the director's resignation, retirement or death or otherwise as a lump sum or in installments on one or more distribution dates at the director's election made at the time of the election to defer compensation.
 If payment from the stock equivalent unit account is made in shares of the Company's common stock, it will be made on the later of the date of the request or the date of the termination event.